act-rules/act-rules.github.io/_rules/document-has-landmark-with-non-repeated-content-b40fd1.md

 ## Accessibility Support

-Having a correctly used `main` [landmark][] is sufficient to pass [Success Criterion 2.4.1: Bypass blocks][sc241] by identifying the main content of a page.
+Marking content with landmarks is sufficient to pass [Success Criterion 2.4.1: Bypass blocks][sc241].
 However, this will only benefit users who can actually navigate using landmark roles (such a functionality is usually provided by assistive technologies, but could also be provided by browsers or browsers plugins).
 Users without any possibility for landmarks navigation will be left without way of bypassing blocks of repeated content and will still experience accessibility issues.
 Therefore, it is recommended to provide other ways of bypassing blocks.

 ## Background

-Authors SHOULD not use more than one element with a [semantic role][] of `main`.
-This is, however, not a requirement for this rule and can be valid in certain cases.
+Most of the time, this rule pass by enclosing the primary content of the page in a `main` landmark.

 [Technique ARIA11: Using ARIA landmarks to identify regions of a page][tech aria11] only checks that landmarks are correctly used, but does not check whether landmarks could have been used and were omitted.
-Therefore, failing this rule (not having a `main` landmark) does not necessarily fail that technique, and it is not listed as an accessibility mapping.
+Therefore, failing this rule (not having enough landmarks) does not necessarily fail that technique, and it is not listed as an accessibility mapping.

 - [Technique ARIA11: Using ARIA landmarks to identify regions of a page][tech aria11]
 - [ARIA Landmarks Example](https://www.w3.org/TR/wai-aria-practices/examples/landmarks/index.html)
 - [CSS scoping (work in progress)](https://drafts.csswg.org/css-scoping/)
 - [The `main` role](https://www.w3.org/TR/wai-aria-1.1/#main)

+In most examples, the `nav` element is a [block of repeated content][].

 ## Test Cases